 Quick Style and Submission Guidelines:

-- Note: Data files (raw/CIF/DFT etc.) are required with the manuscript as applicable.
+- Data files (raw/CIF/DFT etc.) are required with the manuscript as applicable

 Powder Diffraction is presently available online at Cambridge Core.
 Since initial implementation there has been a steady increase in online subscription readership.
 This has occurred because of the participation of Powder Diffraction in a number of large publishing consortia.
 By contract, these consortia provide access to a large number of users solely by online access.
 The web site is also visited thousands of times per month by non-subscribers who view the contents and abstracts.
-Cambridge University Press offers dynamic online advertising, and users will be able to “flip” through journal pages and link directly to the advertisers’ website, tracking this information along the way.
+Cambridge University Press offers several online slots for banners in addition to print ads.

 CODEN: PODIE2 ISSN: 0885-7156 e-ISSN: 1945-7413

 Nicole Ernst Boris, International Centre for Diffraction Data

 Associate Editor for New Diffraction Data

 Frank Rotella, Argonne National Laboratory (Retired)